 - Paper (A3 or A4)

 Now that we have the time frames written down it is time to overlook the things that need to happen in order to accomplish the main goal.
 I wrote them in different colors on the same piece of paper.
 Write them under the main goal as this will help to not confuse which goal they belong to.
 After that, we have to break it down even further.
-Breaking it down per month.
+I now this is supposed to be a global year plan but when you don’t break it down even further you run the risk of not realizing that your overplanned for a period of time.
+So that’s why we’re breaking it down per month.
 This is easiest done per main goal as each one has their own time frame.

 Here is where things get tricky.
 For me lots of them had time frames that overlapped.
 So take a new sheet of paper and write down the months.
-I found that this gave me a great overview of how full my month was going to be.
-It also enabled me to move things around and not overfill my month.
+You can take lined paper or just a plain A3 sheet.
 Ohh and for the love of yourself don’t do this in pen, do this part with a pencil.
 Seriously, you’ll thank me later!
 I won’t tell you how many sheets I went through until I got to the perfect year planning cause it’s embarrassing!
+This is the moment where you start moving things around to make sure that what you have to do in the month makes sense with where you want to be in regards to all your goals together.

 It’s here also where I reviewed what the main aspects of each accomplishment consisted off.
 Lots of them got broken down even further.
 Basically I kept breaking it down till I got to bite sized pieces.
 Why?
 Because I do not want to overfill my month.
 The more detailed you are the more you are able to prevent this from happening.
 Plus you will also have detailed your year plan and what I’ve heard is that the universe loves details.
 It needs details to help you out, just to give you another reason to get down to the very fine print here.
 I did however write the finer prints in a separate notebook, where all my plans are written in, and put the cover items on my month planning.
 I found this looks neater and more organised.